woocommerce/woocommerce/packages/js/product-editor/src/blocks/checkbox/README.md

 _Please note that to persist a custom field in the product it also needs to be added to the WooCommerce REST API._

-Here's an example on how it is used for fields in the Product Catalog section:
+Here's an example on how it is used for the 'Enable product reviews' field in the Product Catalog section:

 ```php
 $organization_group = $this->get_group_by_id( $this::GROUP_IDS['ORGANIZATION'] );